ClinicPins

 $3,500–$6,200

-- Hospital-grade theatre and backup medical team
+• Hospital-grade operating room and a backup medical team

 What's included — and what isn't